opencv/opencv-python/README.rst

 A: OpenCV video I/O depends heavily on FFmpeg.
 Manylinux and macOS OpenCV binaries are not compiled against it.
 The purpose of these packages is to provide as easy as possible installation experience for OpenCV Python bindings and they should work directly out-of-the-box.
-Adding FFmpeg as an additional dependency without a "universal" FFmpeg build (e.g. LGPL licensed static build like in the Windows wheels) the goal is considerably harder to achieve.
+Adding FFmpeg as an additional dependency without a "universal" FFmpeg build (e.g. LGPL licensed build like in the Windows wheels) the goal is considerably harder to achieve.
 This might change in the future.

 **Q: Why I can't open GUI windows (``cv2.imshow()``) on GNU/Linux distribution X or on macOS?**